sppmacd/Apollo13/README.md

 ## CONTROLS

-LMB - Place object(s)
+- LMB - Place object(s)
-RMB - Drag screen
+- RMB - Drag screen
-Delete - Remove object under mouse.
-You got 80% of resources P - Reset mission state (stop building or tracking a rocket)
+- Delete - Remove object under mouse.
+You have 80% of resources given back.
+- P - Reset mission state (stop building or tracking a rocket).
+You have 80% of resources given back (if you have not launched the rocket).

 ## BUILDINGS